minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 in explaining variations in the dependent variable, with an adjusted $R^2$ of 0.953.

-//  plot about number of representatives who receive contribution

 #figure(
-  image("figures/pro_plot_contribs.svg", width: 70%),
-  caption: [Distribution of pro environmental contributions with average anti environmental
-    contribution per representative],
-) <env-contribs>

-#figure(
-  image("figures/anti_plot_contribs.svg", width: 70%),
+  image("figures/main_model.png", width: 70%),
-  caption: [Distribution of anti environmental contributions with average anti environmental
-    contribution per representative vote],
+  caption: [Main Models summarised],
-) <anti-env-contribs>
+) <main_models>

-Examining the figures above reveals distinct differences in the distribution of pro and anti-environmental campaign contributions.
-Pro-environmental contributions are generally smaller, while anti-environmental contributions tend to be larger and more spread out.
-This variance is also illustrated by the y-intercept line in the plots, which represents the average contribution to representatives from both groups.
-Despite pro-environmental contributions increasing environmental voting by 0.00698 percent and anti-environmental contributions decreasing it by 0.00048 percent, the impact of anti-environmental contributions is likely more effective due to their higher average
+As shown in @vote_spec, the average pro environmental contributions for the representatives six months prior to the enviornmental vote was approximately Despite pro-environmental contributions increasing environmental voting by 0.00698 percent and anti-environmental contributions decreasing it by 0.00048 percent, the impact of anti-environmental contributions is likely more effective due to their higher average